The Ultimate Guide to Audience Data 2021

 Modeled data is similar to inferred data in which companies create look-alike or behave-alike data based on the conclusions derived from declared data and inferred data.

-- The composition of the audience data - For instance, first-party data will cost more.
+● The composition of the audience data - First-party data tends to cost more than third-party

-- Scales (The number of platforms and devices that the audience data is extracted from)
+● Scale - The data’s geographical coverage, as well as the number of platforms and devices that the audience data is extracted from

 What are the common challenges when buying Audience Data?

-Undoubtedly, purchasing data from an audience data vendor and ensuring that it is what you are looking for, is reliable, and accurate is important.
-This is because audience data serves as a starting point for various campaigns and strategies, and if this goes wrong – it is likely that you won’t be able to achieve the goals.
+Undoubtedly, purchasing data from an audience data vendor and ensuring that it is what you are looking for, is reliable, and accurate is extremely important.
+This is because audience data serves as a starting point for various campaigns and strategies, and if this goes wrong – it is likely that you won’t be able to achieve your goals.
+Inaccurate data leads to imprecise targeting, which will affect the success of any campaign.

 What to ask Audience Data providers?

-Before buying data from an audience data provider, here are a few questions that you must ask:
+Before buying data from an audience data provider, here are a few questions that you should ask:

-- Is the audience data provided by you properly permissioned?
+● Is the audience data provided on a consent-managed basis?
 Which rules and regulations do you stick to?

-- Was the data modeled?
+● Was the data modelled?
 What was your objective behind this?

 Who are the best Audience Data providers?

 Finding the right Audience Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Audience Data providers that you might want to buy Audience Data from are Oracle Data Cloud (ODC), OnAudience, Lotame, Sirdata, and Fyllo.
+Popular Audience Data providers that you might want to buy Audience Data from are Mobilewalla, Oracle Data Cloud (ODC), Multimedia Lists, start.io, and ShareThis.

 Where can I buy Audience Data?